pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

  src/frames.h                                       |   19 +
 ```

 Frames are part of the execution framework inside V8.
 Frames help maintain stack frames for JSFunctions while they are executed and processed by the V8 engine.
-A stack contains parameters like the arguments passed to the JSFunction, parameters, context etc. Each Frame is marked by a Frame id slot to uniquely identify it.
+A stack contains parameters like the arguments passed to the JSFunction, parameters, context, etc. Each Frame is marked by a Frame id slot to uniquely identify it.
 More details are described in`src/execution/frame-constants.h`  for the newer V8 revisions.

-In the code below, we augemtn the `Print()s` so that we can retrive the taint data for the current iframe.
+In the code below, we augment the `Print()s` so that we can retrieve the taint data for the current iframe.
 This allows us to print the taint data for objects more easily.
-This function is more of a helper function to help use debug better.
+This function is more of a helper function to help users debug better.

 ```diff
 diff --git a/src/frames.cc b/src/frames.cc